Azure/autorest.az/doc/how-to-generate.md

     # your az command is ready to use :)
     ```
 4. Run the generated test
-    * Follow the [guidance](https://github.com/Azure/azure-cli/blob/dev/doc/authoring_tests.md) from azure-cli for running test
+    * Follow the [guidance](https://github.com/Azure/azure-cli/blob/dev/doc/authoring_tests.md) from azure-cli for running test.

+5. Run linter and style check
+    * Follow the [guidance](https://github.com/Azure/azure-cli/blob/dev/doc/configuring_your_machine.md#running-tests-and-checking-code-style) to run linter and style check.